usamaimdadsian/arch_auto_setup/README.md

 | **luarocks**            | A package manager for Lua modules, allowing easy installation of Lua libraries.         |

 All these configuraions are in tasks/nvim.yml

-### dotfiles
-- clone the dot files [repository](https://github.com/usamaimdadsian/dotfiles.git)
-- stow the files
-- apply the plasma setup using konsave

-To save your own kde settings run the following command `konsave -s plasma-setup -f`
-These configurations are in tasks/dotfiles.yml